lakshyarao22/CyberSecurityNotes/CEH Notes/Hacking Basics.md

 **Accessibility** :- One who could Access should be able to access the data any time.

+**Authencity** :- everything is as it should be and all members are agreed upon.

+**Non - Repudation** :- if something is changed by someone then that person couldn't refuse the same.

 ## Hacker's job is to:-

 Breach - Confidentiality